Free Field Trips

 Build a forest and watch it burn.
 This class challenges students to question how a ponderosa pine forest thrives in fire-prone ecosystems.
 Students will uncover the important role fire plays in keeping our forest ecosystem healthy during this all-day program.
 Free to the first 40 registered classes.
 Priority will be given to 5th grade classes.

-How do wildfires affect a watershed?
-This class focuses on what a watershed is and helps students identify the one they live in.
-Through science inquiry and hands-on activities, students discover where their water comes from, and how natural disasters like fire affect their towns, drinking water, agriculture fields and wildlife.
+In this hands-on class, students explore what a watershed is and learn about ways to protect the one they live in.
+Through scientific inquiry, students discover where their water comes from and how humans and natural disasters affect their watershed.
 Free to the first 20 registered classes.
 Priority will be given to 4th grade classes.

 Energy and the Environment